ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 ### Previewing search results

 You can preview supported file types in the preview pane.
-If a file type isn't supported, you'll have to download a copy of the file to your local computer to view it.
+If a file type isn't supported, you have to download a copy of the file to your local computer to view it.
 The following file types are supported and can be previewed in the search results pane.

 - .txt, .html, .mhtml